nataliakoliou/AgentSpeak-Programming-using-Jason/faqs.md

 }
 ```

-### Question-7: How can I track and log actions in JASON?
+### Question-7: How can I track and log actions in Jason?
 To enable logging of agents' actions within your JASON environment, use [java.util.logging](https://docs.oracle.com/javase/8/docs/api/java/util/logging/Logger.html) package in your Env class.
 This logging mechanism allows you to monitor actions taken at each timestep, through the JASON console.
 ```java
 import java.util.logging.Logger;